 - The dough is too moist – it can happen if you used coarse almond flour or almond meal.
 Add more almond flour 1 tablespoon at a time until the cookie dough is easy to shape into small cookie balls.

 - Jam fade after baking – depending on the fruits used in your jam, the color may fade in the oven.
 Add more fresh jam on the thumbprint hole after the cookie cool completely.
 It will pop out the color on top.

 - Cookies are browning too fast – tent the cookie tray with a piece of foil halfway through baking or decrease oven to 325F( 160C).

 More vegan gluten-free cookies

-If you love vegan gluten-free cookies I have plenty more recipes for you to try.
-These cookies are delicious Christmas cookies or simply everyday snack.
+If you love vegan, gluten-free cookies, I have plenty more recipes for you to try.
+These cookies are delicious Christmas cookies or simply everyday snacks.

 Made these almond thumbprint cookies with almond flour?
 Share a review below or save it for later on Pinterest.

 - 1/4 -1/3 cup raspberry jam

 - Preheat oven to 180°C (350°F).
 Line a cookie sheet with parchment paper.
 Set aside.